Bayesian Uncertainty Estimation Under Complex Sampling: Introduction

-The sampling weights, $(w_{i})$, are normalized, to $(\tilde{w}_{i})$, to control the amount of estimated posterior uncertainty. \citet{2015arXiv150707050S} default to normalizing, $\sum_{i=1}^{n}\tilde{w}_{i} = n$. \citet{2017arXiv171000019N} demonstrate that pseudo-posterior estimator constructed from weights normalized to $n$ generally produce credibility intervals that fail to contract on frequentist confidence sets by under covering because they don't account for dependencies among units induced by the joint distribution $(P_{\theta_{0}},P_{\nu})$.
+\citet{2015arXiv150707050S} proposed a plug-in estimator that formulates a sampling-weighted pseudo-posterior density that is analogous to the weighted pseudo-likelihood.
+However, the sampling weights, $(w_{i})$, are normalized, to $(\tilde{w}_{i})$, to control the amount of estimated posterior uncertainty. \citet{2015arXiv150707050S} default to normalizing, $\sum_{i=1}^{n}\tilde{w}_{i} = n$. \citet{2017arXiv171000019N} demonstrate that the pseudo-posterior estimator constructed from weights normalized to $n$ generally produce credibility intervals that fail to contract on frequentist confidence sets by under covering because they don't account for dependencies among units induced by the joint distribution $(P_{\theta_{0}},P_{\nu})$. \cite{2017arXiv171000019N} develop an alternative approach to the pseudo-posterior distribution that multiplicatively adjusts the likelihood to accomplish asymptotically unbiased estimation of the population model on the observed informative sample.
+This extends the formulation of the observed likelihood by \cite{pfeffermann98} to a fully Bayesian implementation by specifying a conditional population model, $p(\pi_{i}\mid y_{i},\kappa)$, for the inclusion probabilities, $(\pi_{i})_{i\in U}$. \citet{Pfef:DaS:DoN:mult:2006} also extend \citet{pfeffermann98} to a partially Bayesian estimation, but they treat $(\pi_{i})_{i\in U}$ as \emph{fixed}.
+So the approach of \citet{Pfef:DaS:DoN:mult:2006} may be viewed to be \emph{not} fully Bayesian, because it does not specify a joint or conditional model for $p(\pi_{i}|y_{i}, \kappa)$.